What are National Wildlife Refuges?

 Public access is available at these refuges along the Oregon coast: Cape Meares, Bandon

-Marsh, Nestucca Bay and Coquille Point (a mainland unit of Oregon Islands).
-During special refuge events, Siletz Bay is open to visitation.
+Marsh, Nestucca Bay, Siletz Bay and Coquille Point (a mainland unit of Oregon Islands).
 Check the Upcoming Events section on our homepage to find out when the next special event will be held, or contact the refuge for more information.

 Are there hunting opportunities on any of the wildlife refuges on the Oregon Coast?